gsznaier/Universal-Multiplaner-SWARM-Slicer/README.md

 ## Installation

-To install the software dependencies, run the following commands in your terminal:
+To install the software dependencies, run the commands below in your terminal.
+The installation can take 5-10 minutes on a normal computer.

 ```bash
 # Clone the repository